 Lose Weight, Feel Great!

 We know when we feel good in our bodies and there's no denying when that waistband starts digging deeper into our midsection.
-Don't worry, I'm not going to tell you to live off of celery and water, but if you want to lose weight, there needs to be effort put forth in order to make that happen.
+Don't worry, I'm not going to tell you to live off of celery and water, but if you want to lose weight, there does need to be effort put forth in order to make that happen.
 So, take a deep breath, open your mind, and hear me out.
 The integral part of losing weight is also the one thing most of us don't want to change, our diet.
 In fact, most of us would rather workout every single day instead of focusing on the obvious element that's causing us to gain weight, food.
 And, starvation and deprivation are not the answer.

 The truth is, 80% of weight loss is diet and 20% is exercise.
 It is also true that you can sit on the couch, binge watching your favorite show and lose weight if you focus on your new and improved eating habits.
 Now, I don't recommend that's all you do because a strong body is also very important for increasing your metabolism, which will burn more calories.
 We will also discuss an at-home workout you can incorporate in order to cover the remaining 20% of your weight loss success.
 My point is, if you want to lose weight, the main thing to focus on is your eating habits.

 Diet vs. lifestyle

 Let's keep it simple in order to succeed, shall we?
 First of all, if you have found an approach for losing weight that has worked for you in the past, that's great news!
 You already know what to do!
 If it worked for you once, it will work again.
 Now, if you don't know what to do, read on.